Tim Yohannan and Jeff Bale at KPFA studio in Berkeley 1982

 And, if a lot of other people felt the same way, it gave me a feeling of being part of a

 grass-roots movement.
-But, it was also kind of an anti-movement
+But, it was also kind of an anti-movement because he was so

 self-deprecating, (no photos) so anti-commercial, (refused to accept ads from